consensus-shipyard/lotus/README.md

 ### Production branch

-The production branch is `spacenet`.
+The production branch is `main`.
-The `spacenet` branch is always compatible with the "stable" release that's running on Spacenet and with the stable version of the [IPC Agent](https://github.com/consensus-shipyard/ipc-agent).
+The `main` branch is always compatible with the stable version of the [IPC Agent](https://github.com/consensus-shipyard/ipc-agent).
-Updates to `spacenet` **always** come from the `dev` branch.
+Updates to `main` **always** come from the `dev` branch.

 ### Development branch

 The primary development branch is `dev`.
-`dev` contains the most up-to-date software but may not be compatible with the version running on spacenet or with the stable version of the IPC Agent.
+`dev` contains the most up-to-date software but may not be compatible with the stable version of the IPC Agent.
 Only use `dev` if doing a full local deployment.
-In such cases, use the IPC Agent `dev` branch too, but note that the packaged deployment scripts default to checking out `spacenet`.
+In such cases, use the IPC Agent `dev` branch too, but note that the packaged deployment scripts default to checking out `main`.

 ## Building & Documentation

-> Note: The `dev` branch is the cutting-edge implementation, recommended for subnets, while the `spacenet` branch guarantees Spacenet compatibility.
+> Note: The `dev` branch is the cutting-edge implementation, recommended for subnets, while the `main` branch guarantees compatibility with the stable version of the rest of the stack.

 For complete instructions on how to build, install and setup eudico/lotus, please visit [https://lotus.filecoin.io](https://lotus.filecoin.io/lotus/install/prerequisites/#supported-platforms).
 Basic build instructions can be found further down in this readme.